Rehearsals for the pilot episode of “Bewitched” began on November 22, 1963 — just hours before the assassination of President John F. Kennedy.

 “Bewitched” aired for eight seasons and 254 episodes on ABC — often beating out the controversial CBS comedy, “All In The Family,” in head-to-head competition.

-Montgomery starred as a friendly witch who marries a mortal man (Dick York, and later, Dick Sargeant) and attempts to live as a suburban housewife.
+Montgomery starred as a friendly witch who marries a mortal man (Dick York, later switched to actor Dick Sargent) and attempts to live as a suburban housewife.

 Pilato shares with us some secrets you probably don’t know about the spellbinding series: